NKAmapper/building2osm/README.md

 <code>python3 building2osm.py \<municipality\> [-split] [-original] [-verify] [-debug]</code>

 Parameters:
 * _municipality_ - Name of the municipality to generate.
+Output for several municipalities is generated if county name or "Norway" is given.
 * <code>-split</code> - Also split output file into smaller subdivisions ("bydel" or post districts).
 * <code>-original</code> - Produce file without any modifications.
 * <code>-verify</code> - Include extra tags for verification of topology modificatons.